4ngryR4v3n/fluffy-fiesta/documentation/kali-build-generic-amd64.md

 `PermitRootLogin yes.`

-Enable the ssh server to automatically launch on startup
+Enable the SSH server to automatically launch on startup

 `systemctl enable ssh`

-Restart the ssh server
+Restart the SSH server

 `service ssh restart`

-### Transferring the image to the host machine via scp
+### Transferring the image to the host machine via `scp`

 From the host machine, run